 As part of the Application for Admission, you will be required to complete the Residency Determination Service.
 Upon completion, you will receive your Residency Certification Number (RCN), which must be provided on the application prior to submission.
-If you do not have Internet access, please visit Student Services on either campus or your local public library.
+If you do not have Internet access, please visit Student Affairs on either campus or your local public library.

 Complete your FAFSA at www.fafsa.gov and allow five (5) business days for South Piedmont to receive your information.
 You will be notified of any additional steps by email from firstname.lastname@example.org.
 We also offer scholarship from generous donors, as well as from sources outside of the college.
 Apply for scholarships here after you have applied for admission.